By SDXer Angela Coutinho

 In early September, SDXers came together to learn from InWithForward, a social design organization that helps communities evolve their human services.
 The InWithForward team facilitated participants’ exploration of tension (check out some resources here).

-When designers and communities attempt to unpack complex issues, they bring — often unconsciously — their values to the table. …
+When designers and communities attempt to unpack complex issues, they bring — often unconsciously — their values to the table.
+Values can be instrumental or terminal, individual or organizational. …

 By SDXer Susan Holdsworth